shadowbq/matrix.dot.files/docs/README.md

 I prefer shell scripts that don't require python, ruby, node, etc.

-I agree with many concepts in https://google.github.io/styleguide/shell.xml but not all.
+I agree with many concepts in https://google.github.io/styleguide/shell.xml but not all, see refer to `README.bash.md` for style guide.

 ## Binaries